What is ABA Therapy?

 Common ABA Therapy Techniques

 ABA therapy techniques most often focus on changing behavior through the use of reinforcement.
-Some of the most common ABA techniques include Positive Reinforcement and Discrete Trial Training.
+Some of the most common ABA techniques include positive reinforcement and discrete trial training.
 Positive reinforcement is used to increase desired behaviors.
 For example, when a child who is learning to communicate vocally says “banana” and subsequently receives a piece of banana from mom, this is considered positive reinforcement.
 The child, when motivated to eat a banana, will be more likely to say “banana” in the future when their mom is holding one.

 Is ABA Therapy Harmful?